-The automated analysis of such diverse ecology-related multimedia data presents new challenges.
-The results of such analyses are of great interest to the public as well as domain experts.
+The automated analysis of such ecology-related multimedia data presents new challenges and the results are of great interest to the general public (e.g. considering mobile-based plant recognition applications for amateurs) as well as to domain experts.
 Examples of the latter include biologists working on understanding the natural environment, promoting its preservation, and studying the behavior and interactions of the living organisms (insects, animals, etc.) that are part of it.

 - Regular Track aiming to present and report on the most recent methods for the management, processing, interpretation, and visualization of multimedia data recorded for monitoring ecological systems, with particular attention to the understanding of the behavior of animals and insects.

 - Data Challenge Track aiming to test image retrieval, computer vision and machine learning methods on a complex and extensive ecological visual dataset, which poses significant challenges in large-scale visual analysis, feature indexing and similarity search.

 Papers may be submitted to any of the two tracks, and there is no requirement for participating to the data challenge in order to submit a regular paper, and vice versa.
 Both regular and data challenge submissions will be peer-reviewed and accepted submissions will be included in the workshop proceedings.